sherylxuu/sherylxuu.github.io/_pages/about.md

 # 👋 About Me
 Hi, I'm Sheryl Xu.
-I'm currently doing my **Master's in Integrated Marketing Communications (IMC) at Northwestern Univeristy** and I have a **Bachelor's at Washington University in St. Louis for Film and Media Studies**.
+I'm currently doing my **Master's in Integrated Marketing Communications (IMC) at Northwestern University** and I have a **Bachelor's at Washington University in St. Louis for Film and Media Studies**.
 My focuses at IMC are Consumer Insight & Analytics and Branding, and I hope to work in Business/Data Analytics and/or Marketing.

 <br><br>